jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * How to know which process listens on a specific port?
 Answer:
 1. lsof -i :80
-2. netstat -ltnp | grep -w ':80'
+2. netstat -ltnp | grep -w ':80'  #-l listening, -t tcp, -n numeric, -p process id. https://www.cyberciti.biz/faq/unix-linux-check-if-port-is-in-use-command/ https://www.tecmint.com/find-out-which-process-listening-on-a-particular-port/
-https://www.cyberciti.biz/faq/unix-linux-check-if-port-is-in-use-command/
-https://www.tecmint.com/find-out-which-process-listening-on-a-particular-port/
 * What is a zombie process and what could be the cause of it?
 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
+Answer: Use pipe to redirect the output to tee command and specify the file to write to for the tee command.
 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
 * Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
 * Can you have several HTTPS virtual hosts sharing the same IP?